FlorianMuellerklein/OpensourceGPSDevice4AutoXDatalogger/README.md

 ## Software Setup

-* Set up Arduino IDE and the USB drivers for the ESP32.
+* Setup Arduino IDE and the USB drivers for the ESP32.
 Great video [here](https://www.youtube.com/watch?v=CD8VJl27n94)
 * Install TinyGPSPlus by Mikal Hart from the `Library Manager` tab in Arduino IDE on the left
-* Select the ESP32 in the `Board` menu in the `Tools` menu and the appropriate USB to Serial port
+* Select the ESP32 in the `Tools/Board` menu and the appropriate USB to Serial port
 * Hit the `Upload` (right facing arrow) button after loading or copying and pasting the code in this repo
 * The GPS device will start running everytime the ESP32 is powered on